brrd/electron-is-accelerator/README.md

 # electron-is-accelerator

-Check if a string is a valid [Electron accelerator](https://github.com/electron/electron/blob/master/docs/api/accelerator.md)
+Check if a string is a valid [Electron accelerator](https://github.com/electron/electron/blob/master/docs/api/accelerator.md) and return a boolean.
+This module can be used to validate user defined accelerators before using them with [MenuItems](http://electron.atom.io/docs/api/menu-item/).

 ## Installation